Business Loan Brokers: Do You Need One?

 Do you need a small business loan broker?

 It may not always be worthwhile to hire a business loan broker.
 Instead of searching for your best rates and terms, some brokers could pressure you to take out expensive financing to boost their own bottom line.
-You could do your own comparison shopping on LendingTree.

 Next, we’ll discuss what signs indicate that a business loan broker should be avoided.

 Red flags to watch for when choosing a business loan broker

 Before hiring a business loan broker, consider these factors to determine whether you’ve found someone reputable or not.

 Fees and payment structure are often what sets a reputable business loan broker apart from a shady one.
 If a broker charges upfront fees for their service, regardless of whether or not you secure financing, that should raise suspicion.